 This should come after setting aside time and planning to daydream.
 You need to take in a project brief, inspiration and other stimulus beforehand, then clear your mind and allow it to settle and ferment.
 And the richer the sources of inspiration, the better the brew.
 It can be that really cool animated digital campaign you’ve seen recently, a truly immersive brand experience you enjoyed or even something as random as an R&B playlist that particularly inspired you.
 Let them all sit and age within your mind first, like aging whiskey.
 Then when it’s time to daydream, crack the cask and take a swig of that heady brew to let inspiration flow.

 It doesn’t have to be an actual physical space, though it might help for some.
 Find a place where you wouldn’t be disturbed in your office building.
 Take a walk.
 I’ve heard of some who swear their best ideas come to them while they’re sitting on the ceramic throne.
-Go ahead, take a crap at it, the point is to take yourself out of your usual physical space for you to mentally space out.
+Go ahead, take a crap at it, the point is to take yourself out of your usual physical space for you to mentally space out and daydream productively.

 Engage in activity like free writing, doodling or even colouring.
 Designers generally go through reams and reams of sketching pads just to arrive to a handful of workable logo designs!
 You’ll also find inspiration always strikes (most of the time anyway) when you’re doing something completely unrelated.
 Which then makes that pen or colouring pencil you have on hand extremely, well, handy.
 Perfect to jot down or sketch out that creative idea.
 If nothing else, studies like this one published by University of California, Santa Barbara’s Department of Psychological and Brain Sciences – suggest that engaging in such activities while daydreaming improves creative ability.